Essy · Components Overview

 Peripheral elements are optional supports within Essy.

-They shape atmosphere so attention does not have to work as hard.
+They shape atmosphere so attention does not have to work as hard to settle.

 Their value comes from repetition and familiarity.

-Over time, they signal settling and return through association rather than symbolism.
+Over time, they begin to signal settling and return through association.

 Descent Console